GMTurbo/stream-bouncer/readme.markdown

 ### var bouncer = new StreamBouncer();

-Create a new instance of a ring.
+Create a new instance of a bouncer.

 ### bouncer.push({source: readStream, destination: writeStream})
 add a stream to the queue